TV Viewership Data: Best TV Viewership Datasets & Databases

 TV viewership data is primarily used by marketers.
 Both TV viewership and Commercial Ratings can be used to sell advertising space to companies and to adjust the rates based on how popular the show is.

-The development of TV viewership information means marketers now have access to viewersâ interests, preferences and purchase habits as well as basic information such as location, age and gender.
-Marketers use this information to target different viewers and tailor their advertisements to be more profitable and increase ROI.
+The development of TV viewership information means marketers now have access to viewers’ interests, preferences and purchase habits as well as basic information such as location, age and gender.

 Is TV Viewership declining?